 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from 11047 selected horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through March 2017.
+These interactive presentations contain the latest oil & gas production data from all 21,384 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through March 2019.

 The ‘Advanced Insights’ presentation is displayed below: